stefan-gherman/interview_mbl/docs/module_advanced_enterprise_general.md

 UML is an acronym that stands for Unified Modeling Language.
 Simply put, UML is a modern approach to modeling and documenting software.
 In fact, it’s one of the most popular business process modeling techniques.

 Types:
+- Activity Diagram
+- Use Case Diagram
+- State Machine UML diagram
+- Class Diagram
 #### What is a UML class diagram?
 What are the typical elements?
+In a nutshell, class diagrams contain classes, alongside with their attributes (also referred to as data fields) and their behaviors (also referred to as member functions).
+More specifically, each class has 3 fields: the class name at the top, the class attributes right below the name, the class operations/behaviors at the bottom.
+The relation between different classes (represented by a connecting line), makes up a class diagram.
 #### What kind of design patterns do you know?
 Bring at least 3 examples.
+- Factory Pattern: In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
+- Singleton: This pattern involves a single class which is responsible to create an object while making sure that only single object gets created.
+This class provides a way to access its only object which can be accessed directly without need to instantiate the object of the class.
+- Data Access Object:  is used to separate low level data accessing API or operations from high level business services.
 #### What is the purpose of the Iterator Pattern?
+This pattern is used to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.
 #### What do you know about the SOLID principles?
+SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible and maintainable.

+S — Single Responsibility: If a Class has many responsibilities, it increases the possibility of bugs because making changes to one of its responsibilities, could affect the other ones without you knowing.

+O — Open-Closed: Changing the current behaviour of a Class will affect all the systems using that Class.
+If you want the Class to perform more functions, the ideal approach is to add to the functions that already exist NOT change them.

+L — Liskov Substitution: If you have a Class and create another Class from it, it becomes a parent and the new Class becomes a child.
+The child Class should be able to do everything the parent Class can do.
+This process is called Inheritance.
+The child Class should be able to process the same requests and deliver the same result as the parent Class or it could deliver a result that is of the same type.

+I — Interface Segregation: A Class should perform only actions that are needed to fulfil its role.
+Any other action should be removed completely or moved somewhere else if it might be used by another Class in the future.

+D — Dependency Inversion: This principle says a Class should not be fused with the tool it uses to execute an action.
+Rather, it should be fused to the interface that will allow the tool to connect to the Class.
 #### How would you separate data storage code and business logic code (which uses stored data) in an application?
+With the MVC pattern or DAO pattern

 ## Computer science